Keswick School

 Keswick School is a coeducational 11–18 academy in Cumbria, England.
 There are 1200 pupils on roll, with 260 students in the sixth form and 40 boarders.

+History

 The school is the successor of the former voluntary aided grammar school of Keswick, founded at the latest by 1591.

-The symbols on the schools crest are a reference to the miracles of Saint Mungo.
+The symbols on the school crest are a reference to the miracles of Saint Mungo.
 When the school was a Grammar School, it had a school song in Latin which began "Assurgit Skidda stabilis / Mons nunquam non durabilis", referring to the nearby Skiddaw.

-Two pupils of the school were killed on 24 May 2010 when a coach returning from a school trip was involved in a traffic collision on the A66 road.

-The school was rated as "Outstanding" in 2024.

 School performance and inspections

 As of 2024, the school's most recent inspection by Ofsted was in 2024, with a judgement of 'Outstanding' in all categories.

+2010 crash and pupil deaths

+Two pupils of the school and a man were killed on 24 May 2010 when a coach taking pupils home was involved in a traffic collision on the A66 road.